Alan Edwards (rugby): All Six Cups

 Only five rugby league footballers have won "All Six Cups" during their career, they are; Aubrey Casewell (while at Salford and Leeds), Alan Edwards (while at Salford and Bradford Northern), John Etty (while at Oldham and Wakefield Trinity), Edward "Ted" Slevin (while at Wigan and Huddersfield), and Derek Turner (while at Oldham and Wakefield Trinity).
-"All Six Cups" being the Challenge Cup, Championship, Lancashire County Cup, Lancashire County League, Yorkshire County Cup and Yorkshire County League.
+"All Six Cups" being the Challenge Cup, Championship, Lancashire Cup, Lancashire League, Yorkshire Cup and Yorkshire League.

 Career records

 Alan Edwards is one of less than twenty-five Welshmen to have scored more than 1000-points in their rugby league career.

 Personal life

 Edwards' marriage to Jessie (née Burgess) was registered on 28 December 1941 in Salford district.
 They had two children, Alan Blair Edwards (birth registered during second ¼ 1943 in Salford district), and Marvyn A. Edwards (birth registered during third ¼ 1944 in Salford district).

-In 1973, Alan and Jessie emigrated to Hamilton, Ontario, Canada.
+Edwards later emigrated to Canada, where he died in January 1987, aged 69.